Taking Intelligent Risks

 In this article, we examine how to conduct business experiments, and discuss how you can learn from them.

 Many businesses don't grow unless they innovate, and innovation comes from developing and implementing new ideas.
 However, innovation usually carries a risk of some kind: fundamental assumptions may be wrong, new products may not work sufficiently well, customers may not accept your ideas, and so on.

 This is why it's so useful to run business experiments.
 By testing ideas, you can understand how they might perform on a larger scale.
 You can also learn from your failures and mistakes, and refine your ideas to make them better.

-Business experiments can involve anything from very basic tests (for example, changing the welcome message on your website or testing a new process for dealing with telephone enquiries) to more-complex projects (for example, testing a new product or service with a small number of customers).
+Business experiments can involve anything from very basic tests (for example, changing the welcome message on your website, or testing a new process for dealing with telephone inquiries) to more complex projects (for example, testing a new product or service with a small number of customers).

 Business experiments can sometimes seem fraught with uncertainty and risk.
 After all, there's often no way to know whether they will succeed.

-However, that's kind of the point.
-When you do a business experiment, you're opening yourself up to risk in a very controlled way.
-Although you clearly want to avoid failure, you're actually willing to fail, so that you can avoid more costly mistakes in the future, and so that you can develop and exploit high risk opportunities.
+However, that's the point.
+When you do a business experiment, you open yourself up to risk in a very controlled way.
+Although you clearly want to avoid failure, you're actually willing to fail, so that you can avoid more costly mistakes in the future, and so that you can develop and exploit high-risk opportunities.

-Depending on your role, you may need to get permission from your boss or senior management team before you conduct a business experiment, even if the risks are minimal.
+Depending on your role, you may need to get permission from your boss or senior managers before you conduct a business experiment, even if the risks are minimal.
 Use your best judgment here.